 Worst Trip and Overload

-The worst trip is DC fault close to substation X, which overloads circuit A into their 10-minute ratings, with generator effectiveness indicating a thermal constraint.
-The post-fault-action that returns the circuit to post fault continuous rating (PFC) is tapping QB at substation Y by 6 taps and taking approximately 900MW drops at substation Z. By ignoring the DC trip, we can increase the limit by approximately 1500MW which is right before see non-convergence of DC trips and other single circuit trips.
+The worst trip is DC fault close to substation X, which overloads circuit A into its 10-minute ratings, internal assessment has determined that this is a thermal constraint.
+The post-fault-action that returns the circuit to post fault continuous rating (PFC) is tapping QB at substation Y by 6 taps and taking approximately 900MW drops at substation Z. By ignoring the DC trip, it is possible to increase the limit by approximately 1500MW.Increasing the limit beyond this results in study non-convergence, which indicates voltage collapse. p.

 Observations and Conclusions

-By choosing to disregard the DC fault, it is possible to achieve significant savings for consumers on constraint costs.
+By choosing to disregard the DC fault, which has low probability occurrence, it is possible to achieve significant savings for consumers on constraint costs.
 If these outages aren’t allowed to take place, it might result in transmission work required for CP2030 being delayed, therefore missing the objectives set.

 CASE STUDY 2